Questions ▼

 Veins

-An electrical examination of the heart is called?
+Electrical test of heart is called?

 Electrocardiogram